-In a former underground water reservoir I realized a performative installation with eight opera singers.
-Leaning on the story of Echo and Narcissus I composed a four act musical piece for the specific space- that has a incredible long time of reverberation.
+The performative installation in a former underground water reservoir is leaning on the story of Echo and Narcissus.
+For the eight soprano opera singers, I composed a four acts for the specific space- which has a incredible long reverberation.
 The tunnel-like round space is divided in 32 open chambers.
 In every 4th chamber one singer was placed and only them and their chambers were illuminated.
 The audience moved through the space, passing the singers closely.

-In the first act I wanted to refer to Echos pre-Narcissus time, where the nymph was gossiping for the gods.
-The singers each sing continuously one note of the tonal ladder (CDEFGABC).
+In the first act the singers each sing continuously one note of the tonal ladder (CDEFGABC).
 While the viewer moves within the space, the tonal ladder is made audible through his/her movement, like being a play button.

-The third part places all the opera singers in front of 6 metal sheets, singing for several minutes as high as they can.
-It signifies the ending of the myth where Narcissus rejects Echos love and falls in love with his mirror image in a lake instead.
-Because of the large metal plates in the back, the high frequencies do cancel each other out, which results in an intriguing but painful new resonance body in the ears of the viewers.
-The sound waves tangle in the outer ear and it becomes physical.
+The third part places the singers in front of 6 metal sheets, singing for several minutes as high as they can.
+Because of the large metal plates in the back, the high frequencies repeat, enhance or cancel each other out – the sound waves tangle in the outer ear of the audience and it becomes physical.

 In the last act, each of the six plates starts moving, pulling the metal and creating a drop sound.